 Third Party Custody (aka Nonparental Custody)

 Grandparents specifically, and related family members more generally, usually rally to fill the need so that an infant or young child is cared for.
-However, nonparents who take on such responsibilities often don’t realize that they have no “rights” unless and until they obtain a court order through the Nonparental Custody statute, RCW 26.10 (also called Third Party Custody).
+However, nonparents who take on such responsibilities often don’t realize that they have no “rights”.
+That is, unless and until they obtain a court order through the Nonparental Custody statute, RCW 26.10 (also called Third Party Custody).
 The most important family law case to go before the U.S. Supreme Court in recent history, Troxel v.
 Glanville, was related to a challenge to Washington State’s Nonparental Custody statute.

 From 1996 to 2006 Bruce Pruitt-Hamm prosecuted cases for Child Protective Services and worked with many relatives who wanted to take custody of the children before the court.
 He knows “the system” and can help relatives who want to help children whose parents, for whatever reason, can’t or won’t fulfill their parenting duties.
 Give us a call at 206-327-9335.